 There are so many ways to earn money through starting your travel blog and marketing is the first route for many of us.
 I’ll break down my favorite methods:

 - Affiliate Marketing – Choose affiliates that speak to you and your brand.
 I love books and sharing quotes or recommendations inside my stories and guides, so I use Amazon as an affiliate.
 Readers can buy the book it came from, which I link to purchase through Amazon at no added cost.
 While their latest read is on its way, I get a small percentage of the purchase!
 Other affiliate programs I’m using include Commission Junction, Affiliate Window, and other brands found on our travel deals page.

-Tip: Reports differ as to how many Google will allow on a page but aside from that, an ad-heavy just puts a bad taste in visitors’ mouths.
+Tip: Reports differ as to how many Google will allow on a page but aside from that, an ad-heavy page just puts a bad taste in visitors’ mouths.
 Make it look natural and let the ads flow within your content.
 Don’t view ads as a way to generate content for your site.
 View them as a way to generate value for your readers.

 Dig into Google Analytics